-Collegiate Coaching Services provides therapeutic coaching, parent coaching and supervised independent living support in Boulder, CO, the surrounding communities, and on the college campus to young men and women ages 18-30.
+Collegiate Coaching Services provides therapeutic coaching, parent coaching, and independent living support in Boulder, CO, the surrounding communities, and on the college campus to young men and women ages 18-30+.
+This service is not available to young adults who do not live locally.

-Many of our young adult clients have experienced some level of outpatient therapy and therapeutic programs prior to coming to work with us.
-After working with young adults for several years in a variety of settings, we have developed a service that values traditional therapy and its ability to enhance and improve ones life.
+The transition into adulthood, independent living, and attending college comes with their own set of unique challenges and stressors.
+As a result, our clients are often experiencing mental health struggles and/or compulsive behaviors, such as substance abuse or digital media overuse for the first time in their lives.
+We also work with young adult who engage with us after having experienced some level of outpatient therapy or therapeutic programs.
+After working with young adults for several years in a variety of settings, we have developed a service that values traditional therapy and its ability to enhance and improve one’s life.
 We then took it a few steps further and added the goal of assisting our clients to put what they have discovered about themselves and the skills they have learned into action.

 Our coaching services help guide young adults seeking independence to develop a strong foundation from which to build on.
 This foundation is comprised of three critical elements: Academics, Community Connection, and Recovery.
 Each element is supported by practical skills coaching.
 Practical skills, such as effective communication and the ability to organize and budget are imperative for our clients to learn and become competent in, in order for them to stay on track with their goals.